 Loss and theft prevention is a big issue for retailers.
 Stores, especially larger chains, often have advanced surveillance, loss-prevention employees, and train their staff in techniques designed to deter or minimize losses from theft.
 However, even with all of these measures, theft offenses still cost larger retailers millions of dollars in losses and these cases still comprise a significant portion of a local court’s misdemeanor docket.

-In general terms, this particular charge, MCL 750.356 (5), MCL 750.356d (4) is the least severe of the theft offenses that will be discussed in later posts.
-However, it is considered a “crime against dishonesty,” and as a theft offense, there are collateral consequences that go well beyond the courts if a person is convicted of this charge.
+In general terms, this particular charge, MCL 750.356 (4), MCL 750.356d (1)(b) carries significantly greater sanctions for a conviction than a retail fraud third degree.
+However, it is not as severe as some of the other theft offenses which will be discussed in later posts because it is still a considered a misdemeanor.
+It is also considered a “crime against dishonesty.”
+As with any theft offense, there are collateral consequences that go well beyond the courts if a person is convicted of this charge.

-As noted in the Michigan Rules of Evidence, convictions involving a “crime against dishonesty,” may be used against someone by an opposing lawyer if they ever testify in another court-proceeding to attack their credibility.
+As noted in the Michigan Rules of Evidence, convictions involving a “crime against dishonesty” may be used against someone by an opposing party if they ever testify in another court-proceeding to attack their credibility.

 A conviction for this type of charge, for example, may also impact a person’s ability to find work in certain fields.
 A lot of employers, especially those professions involving the financial industry, may be deeply concerned about an applicant or employee if they have this type of conviction on their record.